gloveboxes/doc-intelligence-docs/docs/10-provision-azure-services.md

 ## Open the workshop with VS Code

 1. If you are completing this workshop at BUILD, the workshop assets are located in the `c:\workshop` folder.
-If the workshop assets are not located in the `c:\workshop` folder, you can clone the workshop assets from the GitHub repository by running the following command.
+If the workshop assets are not located in the `c:\workshop` folder, then clone the workshop from GitHub by running the following command.

     ```bash
     git clone https://github.com/Azure-Samples/azure-doc-intelligence-dynamic-models-patient.git workshop